Jacob-Short/mmg/README.md

 Redux Devtools - (https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

-Step 1:
-Create NOSQL Data Base with MongoDB.
+Created NOSQL Data Base with MongoDB.
 Document database very similar to json objects.
 Easy to manage, no installs.
 Cross-compatable.

 MongoDB Atlas - (https://www.mongodb.com/cloud/atlas)
-Create a cluster using AWS and select your region.
+Created cluster using AWS and Oregon Region.
-(Free plan with 512 MB 'dev env')
-1. Add user for cluster.
-2. Whitelist IP address
+(512 MB 'development environment')

 Collections => Tables
-Mongoose is how we will be interacting with our DB
+Using mongoose to interact with our DB

 Config:
 Can create global values within our application and will